CAS & HARVARD

 Felipe Espitia

-Felipe Espitia is a CAS Fellow and economist, currently working at the hedge fund, Citadel, on Wall Street.
+Felipe Espitia is a From Fauna Fellow and economist, currently working at the hedge fund, Citadel, on Wall Street.
 He is originally from Colombia and has held positions at Goldman Sachs, Harvard’s Kennedy School, and the Phillips Brooks House.

 Felipe graduated Cum Laude from Harvard in 2019 with his Bachelor’s degree in Political Science and Government; Secondary, in Anthropology and Archaeology.
 During his time at Harvard, he was actively engaged at the university, holding positions with Harvard Mentors for Urban Debate, Harvard Square Homeless Shelter, Harvard Democrats Policy and Publicity Committee, Colombian Student Association, and the Harvard Africa Business and Investment Club.